Welcome!

 Recruitment

-Prospective students should be interested in conducting interviews, document analysis, and/or surveys for their research, as well as working critically with data technologies themselves.
-I can offer training in communication skills - including mapping, data visualization, and public writing - and in the scholarly fields of political ecology, science and technology studies, and digital geographies.
+I am recruiting Master’s and/or PhD students to start in Fall 2026 on the above projects.
+Prospective students should be interested in conducting interviews, document analysis, survey, and/or statistical and spatial analysis for their research.
+I can offer training in communication skills - including mapping, data visualization, and public writing - and in the scholarly fields of political ecology and science and technology studies.
+Students would have the opportunity to collaborate with the Environmental and Data Governance Initiative and other partners.
 Former graduate students have gone on to work in academia and in the conservation and environmental NGO sectors.

 - Guaranteed funding for all graduate students for the duration of the program